Locally Differentially Private Analysis of Graph Statistics: Preliminaries

 {\textbf{Types of DP.}}~~ DP (Differential Privacy) \cite{DP,Dwork_ICALP06} is known as a gold standard for data privacy.
 According to the underlying architecture, DP can be divided into two types: \textit{centralized DP} and \textit{LDP (Local DP)}.
 Centralized DP assumes the centralized model, where a ``trusted'' data collector collects the original personal data from all users and obfuscates a query (e.g., counting query, histogram query) on the set of personal data.
 LDP assumes the local model, where each user does not trust even the data collector.
 In this model, each user obfuscates a query on her personal data by herself and sends the obfuscated data to the data collector.

 If the data are represented as a graph, we can consider two types of DP: \textit{edge DP} and \textit{node DP} \cite{Hay_ICDM09,Raskhodnikova_Encyclopedia16}.
 Edge DP considers two neighboring graphs $G, G' \in \calG$ that differ in one edge.
 In contrast, node DP considers two neighboring graphs $G, G' \in \calG$ in which $G'$ is obtained from $G$ by adding or removing one node along with its adjacent edges.
-Although node DP guarantees stronger privacy than edge DP, it is much harder to attain.
-Zhang \textit{et al.} \cite{Zhang_USENIX20} proposed an algorithm for software usage analysis with node DP in the local model, where a node represents a software component and an edge represents a control-flow between components.
-However, we consider a totally different problem, where each node represents a user (rather than a software component).
-In this case, achieving node DP in the local model is extremely difficult, because each user needs to hide the \textit{existence of herself} along with her all edges against the data collector.
-Thus we focus on edge DP in the same way as \cite{Qin_CCS17}.